Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 - additive, but not multiplicative, effect modification is the appropriate scale to identify the groups that will benefit most from intervention. in the absence of additive effect modification, learning that there is multiplicative effect modification may not be very helpful for decision making.

-## 4.4 stratification as a form of adjustment
+## 4.4 Stratification as a form of adjustment

 Stratified analysis is the natural way to identify effect modification.
-To see if V is a modifier, we compute the average causal effect of A on Y, for each stratum of V. Again, we can do this in both marginally exchangible studies or conditionally exchangible study. in marginally exchangible you 1) stratify on V 2) calculate sample proportion In conditionally exchangible you 1) stratify on V 2) use Standarization or IPW on L. That is we need to stratify on V to identify effect modification in addition to adjusting for L. But in practice stratification is often used to adjust for L as well, they measure conditional effect measure, instead of IPW which measures marginal effect measure (stratification necessarily results in multiple stratum specific effect measures
+To see if V is a modifier, we compute the average causal effect of A on Y, for each stratum of V. Again, we can do this in both marginally exchangible studies or conditionally exchangible study.
+a) In marginally exchangible you 1) stratify on V 2) calculate sample proportion
+b) In conditionally exchangible you 1) stratify on V 2) use Standarization or IPW on L. That is we need to stratify on V to identify effect modification in addition to adjusting for L. But in practice stratification is often used to adjust for L as well, but they only achieve conditional effect measure, instead of IPW which measures marginal effect measure (stratification necessarily results in multiple stratum specific effect measures

 ## 4.5 Matching as another form of adjustment
 goal of matching is to construct a subset of the population which the variables L have the same distribution in both the treated and untreated.

-## 4.6 effect modification and adjustment methods
+## 4.6 Effect modification and adjustment methods
-standardization, IPW, stratification and matching are all ways to estimate average causal effect, but they estimate different types of causal effects.
-The first 2 are capable of measuring both marginal and conditional effect, while the latter 2 can only measure conditional effect within a certain subset of the population
+Standardization, IPW, stratification and matching are all ways to estimate the average causal effect, but they estimate different types of causal effects.
+The first 2 are capable of measuring both marginal and conditional effects, while the latter 2 can only measure conditional effects within a certain subset of the population.

-## Notes on collabsibility
+## Notes on collapsibility
 background: OR is designed for homogeneous patient population, and not when there is substantial outcome heterogeneity even for patients receiving the same treatment.
 But if a strong risk factor exist (patient comes from a mixture of distribution).
 It is a good idea to pre-specify important covariates for the primary analysis, otherwise there might be loss in power

-Non-collapsibility means the conditional ratio is different from marginal (unadjusted) ratio even in the complete absence of confounding.
+Non-collapsibility means the conditional ratio is different from the marginal (unadjusted) ratio even in the complete absence of confounding.
 It might also mean the marginal ratio is not a weighted average of the conditional ratio.
-The marginal ratio is difficult to interpret and do not generalize to other population with a different covariate distribution than our sample. in other words, the marginal OR depends on the distribution of the covariate in the sample, and doesnt transport to population with a different cov dist.
+The marginal ratio is difficult to interpret and does not generalize to other populations with a different covariate distribution than our sample. in other words, the marginal OR depends on the distribution of the covariate in the sample and doesn't transport to population with a different cov dist.

-there is a change in estimate approach to identify if V is a confounder, but this is flawed if the effect measure is non collapsible
+there is a change in estimate approach to identify if V is a confounder, but this is flawed if the effect measure is non-collapsible

 ## 5.1 Interaction
-There is interaction between 2 treatments A and E if the causal effect of A on Y differs if we SET Eto 0 vs E = 1.
+There is interaction between 2 treatments A and E if the causal effect of A on Y differs if we SET E = 0 vs E = 1.

-When the causal effect is measured on the risk difference scale:
+When the causal effect is measured on the risk difference scale, the definition of interaction is:
 $$ Pr[Y^{a=1,e=1}=1] - Pr[Y^{a=0,e=1}=1] \neq  Pr[Y^{a=1,e=0}=1] - Pr[Y^{a=0,e=0}=1] $$

-we can simply rearrange above to show that this inequality the causal risk diff for E when everyone receives a transplant is also less than the causal risk difference for E when nobody receives a transplant.
+We can simply rearrange above to show that this inequality the causal risk diff for E when everyone receives a transplant is also less than the causal risk difference for E when nobody receives a transplant.
 That is we can equivalently define interaction between A and E on the additive scale. and the 2 inequalities show that treatments A and E have equal status in the definition of interaction.

 $$ Pr[Y^{a=1,e=1}=1] - Pr[Y^{a=1,e=0}=1]  \neq  Pr[Y^{a=0,e=1}=1] - Pr[Y^{a=0,e=0}=1] $$

+**Effect modification vs Interaction**
-effect modification vs interaction in effect modification, we do not consider V and A as variables of equal status, because we can only hypothetically intervene on the variable of A, not V. That is the definition of effect modification involves the counterfactual outcomes $$Y^a$$, not the counterfactual outcome $$Y^{a,v}$$
+In effect modification, we do not consider V and A as variables of equal status, because we can only hypothetically intervene on the variable of A, not V. That is the definition of effect modification involves the counterfactual outcomes $$Y^a$$, not the counterfactual outcome $$Y^{a,v}$$

 ## 5.2 identifying interaction